 \subsection{Adversarial Attacks}

-Adversarial examples are inputs intentionally modified to induce errors in machine learning models.
-These perturbations, often imperceptible to humans, can significantly degrade model performance.
-In speech recognition, adversarial examples exploit ASR system vulnerabilities, resulting in incorrect transcriptions.
-This study employs a targeted white-box attack to analyze the models' susceptibility to adversarial attacks.
+Adversarial examples are inputs intentionally altered to cause machine learning models to make errors.
+These perturbations are usually imperceptible to humans and can significantly degrade model performance.
+In the context of speech recognition, adversarial examples exploit the vulnerabilities of ASR systems, resulting in incorrect transcriptions.
+Two different classes of adversarial attacks exist, i.e., targeted and untargeted attacks, as described in the following.

-\cite{carlini2018audio} introduced the first efficient white-box targeted attack against ASR systems, known as the C\&W attack.
-Assuming the attacker has full access to the model, they can create manipulated audio data that transcribes to a specific target phrase.
-Originally designed for Mozilla's DeepSpeech model \cite{Hannun/2014/deepspeech}, the C\&W attack is a gradient-based method that iteratively computes adversarial noise.